kikuchiyo/device_connection_en/cloud/creating_device.md

 ## Results

 After creating the device, you will obtain a set of credentials: Device Name (`deviceName`) and Device Secret (`deviceSecret`).
 The device secret credential issued by EnOS Cloud will be used to activate the device.
-For more information, see [Secret-based One-way Authentication](.. / secretbased_authentication).
+For more information, see [Secret-based One-way Authentication](.. /secretbased_authentication).

 ## Follow-up Operations

 When offline, the status of the newly created device is shown as Inactive.
 To activate the device, you will need to initiate a connection through the device SDK.
-For more information, see [Using Java SDK](device/using_java_sdk.md)
+For more information, see [EnOS SDK Overview](https://docs.envisioniot.com/docs/app-development/en/latest/sdk_overview.html)

 ## Related Information

 - [Creating a Model](creating_model)
 - [Creating a Product](creating_product)